carlesfernandez/oe-gnss-sdr-manifest/README.md

     initialized in your working directory.
 Your client directory should now contain a .repo directory where files such as the manifest will be kept.

+    **Note on the branch name**: This repository has several branches, which names follow those of [Yocto Project Releases](https://wiki.yoctoproject.org/wiki/Releases).
+Each branch will download and build different versions of the software packages.
+Most recent stuff is in the ```master``` branch, but it can be unstable.

     To learn more about repo, look at https://source.android.com/source/using-repo.html

 3. Fetch all the repositories.